Large Celestial Bodies

 Enter the number from the column to the left into the text box next to the appropriate word in the right-hand column.

-3. a light-emitting ball of plasma held together by gravity supernova
+3. a light-emitting ball of plasma held together by gravity quasar

-5. a large cloud of gas and dust in outer space pulsar
+6. a large cloud of gas and dust in outer space star

-9. the galaxy in which our solar system is located galaxy
+7. the galaxy in which our solar system is located neutron star

-10. named set of specific stars which, from the point of view of the observer, form a group nebula
+8. named set of specific stars which, from the point of view of the observer, form a group The Milky Way

-11. the remnant of a collapsed star that was not massive enough to form a black hole constellation
+11. the remnant of a collapsed star that was not massive enough to form a black hole supernova

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.